Refuge will have opening June 1

 In the summer of 2012, a building outside of Ellis was donated to WPAR destined to become the new facility.
 After months of fundraising and renovations, the Kopfman-Petco Foundation Animal Shelter opened this spring.
 Since its founding, WPAR has helped improve the lives of more than 1,500 animals.

-WPAR is nonprofit organization, so donations are tax-deductible.
+WPAR is a nonprofit organization, so donations are tax-deductible.